 - Feel empowered to get involved in improving their communities

 Why are we doing this?

 Research by Economy has found that only 12 percent of the British public feel that ‘politicians and the media tend to talk about economics in an accessible way that makes it easy to understand’.

 Since we began our work in 2016, Economy has tried to address this problem by providing down-to-earth content on economics via our website and newsletter.
 We’ve produced an economics toolkit with the RSA which includes activities to get people started talking about economics.
 We’ve gone into schools, communities, and economic institutions to get people talking about the subject in fun and engaging new ways.

-The Economics Crash Course is Economy’s next step in improving economic literacy at the heart of communities.
-Crash course participants come away with knowledge of economics and ideas on how to apply that knowledge to their daily lives.
-By creating a generation of “citizen economists”, we believe that the Crash Course will give individuals and communities a voice to take ownership over the economic decisions that affect them.
+Our workshops for adults are Economy’s next step in improving economic literacy at the heart of communities.
+Participants come away with knowledge of economics and ideas on how to apply that knowledge to their daily lives.
+By creating a generation of “citizen economists”, our sessions give individuals and communities a voice to take ownership over the economic decisions that affect them.

-The course is made of between six and ten step by step sessions, each two hours long (including a break).
-Session plans are a mix of individual and group activities, discussion topics and visual materials.
+We run one-off workshops, or courses of between six and ten sessions, each two hours long (including a break).
+Sessions are a mix of individual and group activities, discussion topics and visual materials.
 Participants are encouraged to think about how their life experiences relate to the wider economy.
-The course aims to make participants aware of a balanced and diverse range of economic theories and policies, in a way that is fun, relevant, clear, and jargon-free.
+Our sessions aim to make participants aware of a balanced and diverse range of economic problems and solutions, in a way that is fun, relevant, clear, and jargon-free.